zachallett/null_and_void/README.md

 ### Maybies ###################################################################

-Sometimes you don't have control over the API you're calling and rather than doing the sane thing by always returning the same type no matter what, instead it returns nils.
+Unfortunately when you're programming in the 'Real World &copy;" you don't always have control over the API you're using.
+And sometimes, those APIs, rather than doing the sane thing and always returning the same type no matter what, instead return nils.

-When this happens, you could do this:
+In these situations, you could do this:

 ```ruby
 call_some_method_that_could_return_nils || NullAndVoid::NullObject.instance